ThinkR-open/fusen/README.md

 -   Create a new directory / new project with
     -   RStudio template: File \> New Project \> New directory \>
         Package using {fusen}
-    -   Choose the template `teaching` to start
+    -   Choose the template `teaching` the first time to see how {fusen}
+        works,
+    -   Choose the template `full` the second time to answer most of your questions
         <img src="man/figures/create_fusen_rstudio.png" width="50%" />
     -   *Or command line:
         `create_fusen("path/to/new/project", template = "teaching")`*
--   Open the “dev/flat_teaching” Rmd to start setting up the package
+-   Open the “dev/flat_teaching.Rmd” to start setting up the package
 -   In this flat Rmd template, run the first chunks named `description` asking to describe your package and license it
     -   They look like these lines of code: